cloud-bulldozer/benchmark-operator/docs/servicemesh.md

 Service Mesh and Hyperfoil operators must be [already installed](https://docs.openshift.com/container-platform/4.4/operators/olm-adding-operators-to-cluster.html) to the cluster before the benchmark starts.

+## Optional setting

+The option **runtime_class** can be set to specify an optional runtime_class to the podSpec runtimeClassName.
+This is primarily intended for Kata containers.

 ## Running the benchmark

 Here is an example of the [benchmark CR](../resources/crds/ripsaw_v1alpha1_servicemesh_cr.yaml):